 “I just love him,” she said.
 “When he asks how I’m feeling, I know that he genuinely cares about me.”

-Dr. McCants said Amanda is one of the many high spots in the relatively new Advanced Heart Failure Program, which manages patients with the most serious heart conditions, including those who need sustained life support (mechanical circulatory devices) or a heart transplant.
+According to Dr. McCants, Amanda is one of the many high spots in the early days of the Advanced Heart Failure & Recovery Program, which manages patients with the most serious heart conditions, including those who need sustained life support (mechanical circulatory devices) or a heart transplant.

 “I try to treat patients like they’re family,” he said.
 “It’s hard enough to deal with a heart failure diagnosis.
 The physician and team taking care of you should make sure that you don’t feel like just another patient.”